 THREADS is an annual conference that focuses on pragmatic security research and new discoveries in network attack and defense.
-Held each year during NYU-Poly's Cyber Security Awareness Week (CSAW) in Brooklyn, NY, THREADS is organized by NYU-Poly Hackers in Residence Dan Guido and Dino Dai Zovi with the help of cyber security students at the university.
+Held each year during NYU-Poly's Cyber Security Awareness Week (CSAW) in Brooklyn, NY, THREADS is organized by NYU-Poly Hacker in Residence Dan Guido with the help of cyber security students at the university.

 THREADS aims to present and discuss cutting edge, peer reviewed, industrial and academic research in computer and network security.
 THREADS focuses on developments and advances in attack techniques and attacker methodologies.
 We want to discuss what vulnerabilities exist and how attackers of today and tomorrow exploit those vulnerabilities.